watrool/ngCourse2/handout/forms/creating_a_form_with_directives.md

 }
 ```

-Now when we click the submit button, we can see the message "Form submitted!" outputted onto the DOM.
+Now when we click the submit button, we see the message "Form submitted!" on the DOM.

 [View Example](http://plnkr.co/edit/mp8B8JzRVtN14bSRaf5n?p=preview)